loryfelnunez/cc-insights/README.md

 	Acceptance/Integration Test

-   Test input are in tweet_input.  big_tweets.txt is the output of the data-gen module.
-   Tests output will be shown in stdout.
+   Test input are in tweet_input.  (used the data-gen module to generate test data) Tests output will be shown in stdout.

 4. tweet_output folder contains output files from the test suite and expected output files to be used in the Acceptance tests.
 As per the Coding challenge -- f1.txt and f2.txt are the standard output, feel free to overwrite these files.